iamtheeel/sensorFusion/cv/running/README.md

 ><br> <img src="readmeFiles/nmtui_activate.png" height=300 alt="NMTUI Tool"> <br>
 >   1. from a shell run: nmtui
 >   2. Select "Activate a connection
->      - You should see a list of available coections
+>      - You should see a list of available connections
->      - If is does not show the list arrow down, it should refesh...
+>      - If is does not show the list arrow down, it should refresh...
 >   1. Select your Network <activate>
 >     - Key in your password
 > - SSH
 > - KVM
+>   1. Plug USB keyboard and mouse in, it should work, you will need a hub.
 > - X11
+>   1. Plug monitor into HDMI port.
+It should work.
+>   - Mendel uses Weston under [Wayland](https://wayland.freedesktop.org/) under X11.
+>   - Cuz life need more layers.
+Besides who needs remote windows...
+I got opinions on the topic, go ahead and ask me.

 <br>

 Software Installation:
 This is a 3 year OS...
-It will work just fine for us, but give deprication warnings.
-We do have to be carfull about library useage tho.
+It will work just fine for us, but give deprecation warnings.
+We do have to be careful about library usage tho.
 >1.
 Install base code (if you have not already:
 >    1. git clone https://github.com/iamtheeel/sensorFusion.git
 >       - The required parts of edgetpu-yolo are included.
-I have modifyed very littel.
-But have made a few changes that were nessisary.
+I have modified very little.
+But have made a few changes that were necessary.
 >1.
 Change directory to sensorFusion/cv/running
 >1. install prerequisites:
 >    - If on the TPU: Most of the following will give warnings (e.x.):